hyprwm/hyprland-wiki/pages/Configuring/Monitors.md

-The position is calculated with the scaled (and transformed) resolution, meaning if you want your 4K monitor with scale 2 to the left of your 1080p one, you'd use the position `1920x0` for the second screen.
-(3840 / 2) If the monitor is also rotated 90 degrees (vertical), you'd use `1080x0`.
+The position is calculated with the scaled (and transformed) resolution, meaning if you want your 4K monitor with scale 2 to the left of your 1080p one, you'd use the position `1920x0` for the second screen (3840 / 2).
+If the monitor is also rotated 90 degrees (vertical), you'd use `1080x0`.

 {{</ callout >}}